NTD-Modelling-Consortium/endgame-postprocessing/README.md

 - **pct_ius_with_Xpct_runs_under_threshold** - It is worked out by
   - for each year and IU, compute the proportion of draws below the threshold
   - compute proportion of IUs where `Xpct` of runs are under threshold

+##### Delta Years Aggregates

+###### Columns

+- iu_name
+- country_code
+- scenario
+- measure
+- draw_0, draw_1, ..., draw_N - delta years for each simulation draw

+###### Measures

+- **delta_years_{reference_scenario}** - the difference in years between when each scenario reaches the elimination threshold compared to a reference scenario, computed for every simulation draw at the IU level.
+Values represent:
+  - **Positive values**: Scenario takes longer to reach elimination than the reference
+  - **Negative values**: Scenario reaches elimination faster than the reference
+  - **Zero values**: Scenario reaches elimination in the same year as the reference (always true for reference scenario)
+  - **-1 values**: Either the scenario or reference never reaches the threshold

+The reference scenario is automatically determined as the first scenario encountered in the data.

 ##### aggregation_info.json